isabella232/dynamic-media-classic.en-1/help/creating-spin-set.md

 ## Create a Spin Set {#create}

-The order in which the Spin Set is authored or created in Dynamic Media Classic is important.
+The order in which the Spin Set is authored or created in Adobe Dynamic Media Classic is important.
 Depending on how you order the assets when you drag and drop images into the grid on the Spin Set page, the Spin Set spins in a certain direction .
 Therefore, the order in which it is visually displayed in the builder is how the asset is spun when a user moves their mouse pointer or moves their finger, left to right.

 When you create a set, the **[!UICONTROL Publish after save]** option affects the set and set members in the following ways: